-Whether you're joining us to build confidence, or hone your comedy and performance skills - you've found the right place.
-We provide the next generation of improvisers with the tools and knowledge to establish their own teams and create their own exciting shows.
+Whether you're joining us to build confidence, or hone your comedy writing or improv performance skills - you've found the right place.
+We provide the next generation of performers with the tools and knowledge to establish their own teams and create their own exciting comedy work.

 “I can’t think of anyone who wouldn’t benefit from it.
 It’s fun, inventive and silly, but it also really just nurtures all the good elements of being a human being.” - THE TIMES

 Our Taster Classes are a great way to discover improv in a fun, supportive, one-off class for those who want to try it out before deciding whether to take part in a full course.

 Our entry-level improv course.
 This course helps you build your confidence and performance skills and teaches you the fundamental principles to the FA style of long-form improvisation.

 The core elements to creating fun and watchable scenes.
 We’ll help improve your acting in improv, encourage your commitment to characters and start to look at the ‘game of the scene’.